Author: Anna Burgess – Osteopath

 - Some women tend to stand with their pelvis pushed forward, forcing stability to come from muscles in your back and glutes.

 - Alternatively, do you ‘hang’ from your hips?
 Pushing your belly forward and over-extending/locking your knees?
-This increases pressure on the abdominal muscles.
+This increases pressure on the abdominal muscles and can cause increased curvature of the lower spine ‘sway back'.

-Bringing awareness to your posture and focusing on ‘postural stacking’.
+Bringing awareness to your posture and focusing on ‘postural stacking’ to align your spine.
 Try not to arch your back or grip any muscle too tight.
-Imagine a string is pulling you upright from your head, elongating your midline, stretching your ribcage away from your pelvis.
+Imagine a string is pulling you upright from your head, elongating your midline, spine and stretching your ribcage away from your pelvis.

 The act of ‘baring down’ when constipated can significantly increase abdominal pressure and increase abdominal separation.
 Remember to keep your fluids up, consume plenty (25 grams) of fibre each day and exercise.
 If this doesn’t work, talk to us about herbal remedies that gently get your bowels moving.

-Our friends at Pelvic Solutions recommend wearing abdominal supportive shorts (similar to spanx) post-partum to help increase awareness of your abdominal muscles and encourage the muscles to come back together.
+Our friends at Pelvic Solutions, women's health physiotherpists recommend wearing abdominal support shorts (similar to spanx) post-partum to help increase awareness of your abdominal muscles and encourage the muscles to come back together.
 Ideally, you’d wear the shorts for 6 weeks, however, everyone is different and based on your presentation you might need to wear them for longer.
-While you’re at it, book in with the team at Pelvic Solutions and get your pelvic floor checked!
+While you’re at it, book in with the team at Pelvic Solutions and get your everything checked!

 There are a few easy to implement changes you can make to prevent ‘belly doming’ in day to day life.